 Who can go

-All travelers must provide proof of an insurance policy that covers treatment for Covid-19 up to the cost of $100,000 and a negative PCR test taken within 72 hours of departure.
+As part of the entry requirements, foreign tourists must provide proof of an insurance policy that covers treatment for Covid-19 up to the cost of $50,000.
+All travelers need to provide proof of a negative PCR test taken within 72 hours of departure.

-Another PCR test must be taken on arrival, after which all travelers (with the exception of fully vaccinated travelers flying to Phuket or Koh Samui) must quarantine at government-approved quarantine facilities or Alternative State Quarantine (ASQ) facilities.
+Unvaccinated travelers must quarantine at government-approved quarantine facilities or Alternative State Quarantine (ASQ) facilities for 10 days.
 This can include luxury hotels, some of which have developed quarantine packages.

 A full list of participating hotels and resorts, along with package rates, can be found here: asq.locanation.com.